-ENT 308.
-INNOVATION MANAGEMENT.
+ENT 308 INNOVATION MANAGEMENT.
 (3) Prerequisite: Junior standing.
 A study of innovation identification, capitalization and industry dynamics in entrepreneurial and intrapreneurial contexts.
-Course Fee

-ENT 312.
-ENTREPRENEURSHIP.
-(3) Prerequisite: Junior standing and 21 hours of Foundations and Explorations Courses, or junior status.
+ENT 312 ENTREPRENEURSHIP.
+(3) Prerequisite: Junior standing.
 A study of the entrepreneurial process.
 Topics include new business opportunities, market entry, access to resources, start-up steps, acquisition, franchising, and careers.
 Text, cases and hands-on business projects are used.
-Course Fee | Colonnade K-SY

-ENT 380.
-NEW VENTURE BUSINESS PLANNING.
+ENT 380 NEWVENTURE BUSINESS PLANNING.
 (3) Prerequisite: ENT 312 or permission of instructor.
 An in-depth analysis of business planning.
 The purpose and components of business plans and feasibility analyses are presented.
 Students prepare a written plan for venture, whether for or not-for profit.
 Students are strongly encouraged to enter the course with an idea for a venture.
-Course Fee

-ENT 410.
-SENIOR SEMINAR-ENTREPRENEURSHIP.
+ENT 410 SENIOR SEMNAR-ENTREPRENEURSHIP.
 (3) Prerequisite: Senior standing.
 A special topics course covering subjects of current interest in entrepreneurship.
 Class format varies with instructor.
 Can be repeated for a total of up to nine hours.
-Course Fee

-ENT 425.
-INTERNATIONAL ENTREPRENEURSHIP.
-(3) Prerequisite: MGT 303 or ENT 312.
-An introduction to the competitive global economy and entrepreneurship in the international context.
+ENT 425 INTERNATIONAL ENTREPRENEURSHIP.
+(3) Prerequisite: MGT 303 or ENT 312 An introduction to the competitive global economy and entrepreneurship in the international context.
 Students develop an understanding of the entrepreneurial climate across countries and how to become more competitive in the global context.
-Course Fee

-ENT 463.
-SMALL BUSINESS MANAGEMENT.
-(3) Prerequisites: ECON 150 or ECON 202 or ECON 203, ACCT 200, MKT 220 and ENT 312.
-Provides a basic understanding of how to manage an ongoing small business and aids in the development of managerial skills necessary to operate small businesses.
-Course Fee
+ENT 463 SWALL BUSINESS MANAGEMENT.
+(3) Prerequisites: ECON 150 or ECON 202 or ECON 203, ACCT 200, MKT 220 and ENT 312 Provides a basic understanding of how to manage an ongoing small business and aids in the development of managerial skills necessary to operate small businesses.

-ENT 490.
-PRACTICUM IN ENTREPRENEURSHIP.
-(3) Prerequisites: ENT 312, junior standing, 2.5 cumulative GPA, and permission of the management chair and instructor.
+ENT 490 PRACTICUMIN ENTREPRENEURSHIP.
+(3) Prerequisites: ENT 312 junior standing, 25 cumulative GPA, and permission of the management chair and instructor.
 Includes internships, independent studies, and special projects of interest in the entrepreneurship area.
 May include individual research projects as well as internships in profit or not-for profit organizations with duties relating to entrepreneurship.
 Projects must be approved by the Management Chair.
-Course Fee

-ENT 496.
-SMALL BUSINESS ANALYSIS AND STRATEGY.
-(3) Prerequisites: Senior standing and CIS 243, FIN 330, MGT 210, MGT 314, MKT 220.
-Opportunities for students to act in a management consultant relationship with selected small / medium regional entrepreneurial organizations, firms.
+ENT 496 SMALL BUSINESS ANALYSIS AND STRATEGY.
+(3) Prerequisites: Senior standing and CIS 243 FIN 330 MGT 210 MGT 314 MKT 220 Opportunities for students to act in a management consultant relationship with selected small / medium regional entrepreneurial organizations, firms.
 Overall strategy and policy issues are emphasized.
-Course Fee